ni5arga/reddit-modmail-to-discord-praw/README.md

    pip install -r requirements.txt
    ```

-3. Open the reddit_to_discord.py script in a text editor.
+3. Open the main.py script in a text/code editor.

 Replace the following placeholders with your actual information: